Sandra Halling, The Data Mavens founder and principal consultant.

 I build systems that help teams work better together, at scale.

-For more than 30,000 hours, I’ve been designing and architecting operational solutions that make decisions clearer, work easier, and scaling less chaotic.
-I bring structure without rigidity and clarity without overwhelm.
+For more than 30,000 hours, I’ve designed and architected operational solutions that make decisions clearer and work easier, which leads to scaling feeling less chaotic.

 For 20+ years I've supported organizations streamlining operations — from lean 5-person teams, to firms with 1,200 users and multimillion-dollar ERP footprints.